Meyer Memorial Trust

 • 677 awards in 2022

-Given the strategic shift toward focused funding opportunities rather than open responsive grantmaking, competition for specific opportunities can be significant.
+Given the strategic shift towards focused funding opportunities rather than open responsive grantmaking, competition for specific opportunities can be significant.
 Past grantees have described the Trust as "responsive," "culturally sensitive," and "friendly," though some have found it bureaucratic.

 Reapplication Policy

-Organizations not invited to submit a full proposal after the Inquiry Application stage are encouraged to contact the Trust to discuss their application and receive guidance on what to consider when submitting future applications.
+Organisations not invited to submit a full proposal after the Inquiry Application stage are encouraged to contact the Trust to discuss their application and receive guidance on what to consider when submitting future applications.
 This supportive approach suggests that unsuccessful applicants are welcome to reapply for future funding opportunities after receiving feedback.
 No specific waiting period was mentioned in publicly available materials.

 Application Success Factors